nusagates/laragates/README.md

-<p>Laravite is a Laravel Starter Pack Project that uses Vite, VueJS, and Vuetify as the building blocks for the front-end.</p>
+<p>Laragates is a Laravel Starter Pack Project that uses Vite, VueJS, and Vuetify as the building blocks for the front-end.</p>

 ## Development Goal
 Makes it easy for developers to start laravel projects without having to do basic configuration every time they start a new project.
 Vite, VueJS, Vuetify, Material Design Icons, and other things that are generally needed are already set up in Laravite so developers can just use them.